gluelabs/coding-style-guides/git/GIT.md

 Every Commit Message **MUST** have the following structure:

+> type: subject

+or
 > type(scope): subject

+or in case of commit with breaking changes
+> type!: subject

+or
+> type(scope)!: subject

 ### The type
 The type field **MUST** be chosen from the options listed below: